NSS-SE-Frontend-Cohort/client-side-mastery/projects/tier-1/modern-farm/README.md

 # Modern Farm

 This project has very specific requirements for how you should structure and organize your code.
 Attention to details is very important **before** you write your code.
-We strongly recommend that after reading the requirements, that your team generate a **Dependency Graph** and **Sequence Diagram**.
+We strongly recommend that after reading the requirements, that you generate a **Dependency Graph** and **Sequence Diagram**.
 You may not get it right at first, so make sure you update it as you build the project.

 ## Core Requirements